purestorage/helm-charts/pure-csi-plugin/README.md

 ## How to upgrade from the flexvolume to CSI

-Upgrade from flexvolume to CSI is not currently supported and will be worked on in an upcoming release.
+Upgrade from flexvolume to CSI is not currently supported and is being considered for an upcoming release.

 ## Platform and Software Dependencies
 - #### Operating Systems Supported*: